 Our managers are also regularly tapped to contribute ideas for improved agency processes or new technologies that can make our teams’ jobs easier, more efficient, and more effective.
 Managers regularly act as advocates for other employees to identify opportunities for increasing efficiency or making the agency a better place to work overall.

 Like most agencies, we have struggled with all of those things mentioned.
 The biggest consistent one has probably been training, which ultimately affects the other three.
 It is always an issue that will never go away, but we have gotten smarter about it and seen some success mitigating the challenges that come with it.
 The most important things we have done include:

-- Tasking our internal subject matter experts with keeping updated checklists of skills that new team members must have.
+- Tasking our internal subject matter experts with keeping updated checklists of skills that new team members should have.

 - Getting much smarter about verifying that job candidates do indeed have the skillset they claim to.

 Training initially was a challenge for our agency.
-One thing we did to overcome it was specifically appoint a head of training (and hiring).
-She was accountable for approving hires and in turn, training them — meaning that early stage created accountability/more structure to the process and also, lessons from repeat learnings with new hires.
+One thing we did to overcome it, was specifically appointing head of training (and hiring).
+She was accountable for approving hires and in turn, training them — meaning that the early stage created accountability/more structure to the process and also, lessons from repeat learnings with new hires.